circleci/circleci-docs/jekyll/_cci2/reusing-config.md

 are executed before any of the other steps in the job.
 The steps under `post-steps` are executed after all of the other steps.

-Pre- and post- steps allow you to execute steps in a given job without modifying the job.
+Pre and post steps allow you to execute steps in a given job without modifying the job.
 This is useful, for example, to run custom setup steps before job execution.

-#### Defining Pre- and Post-Steps
+#### Defining Pre and Post Steps

-The following example adds pre-setps and post-steps to the `bar` job in the `build` workflow:
+The following example defines pre-steps and post-steps in the `bar` job of the `build` workflow:

 ```yaml
 # config.yml